DeepSpec/sf/README.md

-# Mirror of the developer version of the Software Foundations textbooks
+# Mirror of the public version of the Software Foundations textbooks

 Mainly for CI.